Frank Moores

-Frank Duff Moores (February 18, 1933 – July 10, 2005) served as the second premier of Newfoundland.
-He served as leader of the Progressive Conservatives from 1972 until his retirement in 1979.
+Frank Duff Moores (February 18, 1933 – July 10, 2005) served as the second premier of Newfoundland as leader of the Progressive Conservatives from 1972 until his retirement in 1979.
 Moores was also a successful businessman in both the fishing industry and federal lobbying.
+He was accused accepting secret commissions as part of the Airbus affair.

 Early life and education

-Born in Carbonear, Newfoundland, Moores was educated at St. Andrew's College in Aurora, Ontario.
+Born in Carbonear, Dominion of Newfoundland, Moores was educated at St. Andrew's College in Aurora, Ontario.
 He then briefly attended Boston University in the fall of 1951, but left two months later after an argument with one of his professors.
 He later worked briefly in the Boston fish industry and then returned to Newfoundland, where he worked in his father's fish plant.
 His father, Silas Moores, was a wealthy businessman in that industry.

 Expansion of family business

 Moores worked with his father to expand the family business, North East Fisheries, to the stage that it became the largest fish processor in Newfoundland by the early 1960s and employed 2,000 people.
 With his father's death of a heart attack in July 1962, he followed through on a plan to take the company to a year-round operation from the traditional summer-autumn format and then sold a majority interest to British owners.